aewshopping/ssg-deploy-test/src/posts/reviews/2023-01-06-review-the_perfect_sword.md

 date: 2023-01-06
 review_rating: ★★★★☆
 permalink: ''
 review_summary: '<p><i>The Perfect Sword</i> is a finely crafted book that brings the earthy practicalities of Anglo-Saxon sword making to life - in the context of honing swords into ever more effective murder weapons, over the two or three thousand years since their invention.</p><p>If the thought of a finely wrought blade stirs the embers of your soul, then you are sure to love this book.
-If you simply have a healthy curiosity, you will find a lot to like as well.</p>'
+If you are merely sword-curious, you will find a lot to like as well.</p>'
 ---
 The sword is the first tool made by humans whose sole function is death; or more specifically: killing other humans, according to Edoardo Albert and Paul Gething, co-authors of _The Perfect Sword: Forging the Dark Ages_.[^1]